 When checked, your MSP logo appears at the top of the Report.
 Upload your logo under Settings > General > Company Information.

-Tip: If you're using a Cover Page part, uncheck the logo to avoid showing it twice.
+Tip: If you're using a Cover Page Part, uncheck the logo to avoid showing it twice.

 Title

-When checked, the Report title appears: - In Display Mode: on the first page (or after the Cover Page) - In Presentation Mode: at the top of every part
+In Display Mode: on the first page (or after the Cover Page)

 Configure the Report title under Settings > Templates > [Your Template] > Report Settings > Report Name.